Surajv311/LearningMicroservices/README.md

 docker exec -it postgreslocal bash # to get into container of postgres, we have named container postgreslocal as we know
 ## Or to use podman: podman exec -it postgreslocal bash

-root@e4fb5a81ca46:/# psql -U postgresdockerlocal # we know the user name is postgresdockerlocal
+root@e4fb5a81ca46:/# psql -U postgresdockerlocal # we know the user name is postgresdockerlocal.
+Connect to the database as the user username instead of the default.

 ## Creating a database, later we create tables inside it
 postgresdockerlocal-# create database fapidb;
-## Note that the semi colon is very important when you execute the commands else it wont work)
+## Note that the semi colon is very important when you execute the commands else it wont work
+## Also to enter the database shell directly from user you can use (else below commands for step-by-step understanding): `psql -U postgresdockerlocal -d fapidb`

 # Creating another user and trying to create tables/db using that
 postgresdockerlocal-# CREATE USER postgresdluser WITH PASSWORD '1234';